dlucredio/mirea.js/README.md

 # mirea.js
-A (MI)nimalist (REA)der for web content
+A (MI)nimalist (REA)der for web content.

+The reader has similar functions to many e-book readers, such as [Kindle](https://read.amazon.com/) and [Neat Reader](https://www.neat-reader.com/), but can be used with a normal HTML content, and not ebook format.
+This makes it very simple for writers to publish their content on the web.

-See a live example [here](http://htmlpreview.github.io/?https://github.com/dlucredio/mirea.js/blob/master/sample.html)!
+See a live example [here](http://dlucredio.com/contos/umMonumentoNoDeserto.html) (from my personal website - it's in portuguese, but you can get the idea)!

 ## Main Features

 * Customizable themes, font size, font type, margins and spacing
+* Easy to customize messages for any language
 * Simple responsive design
 * Remembers last used configuration and reading position (using HTML Web Storage)
 * Easily integrates into any HTML content (using Web Components, CSS and JavaScript)